hapijs/hapi/docs/Reference.md

                 - `'required'` - payload authentication required.
                 - `'optional'` - payload authentication performed only when the client includes payload authentication information (e.g.
                   `hash` attribute in Hawk).
-            - `tos` - minimum terms-of-service version required (uses the [semver](https://npmjs.org/package/semver) module).
-If defined, the authentication credentials object must include a `tos` key which satisfies this requirement.
-Defaults to `false` which means no validation.
             - `scope` - the application scope required to access the route.
 Value can be a scope string or an array of scope strings.
 The authenticated credentials object `scope` property must contain at least one of the scopes defined to access the route.
 Defaults to no scope required.
             - `entity` - the required authenticated entity type.
 If set, must match the `entity` value of the authentication credentials.
 Available